gooddata/gooddata-ui-sdk/docs/content/en/latest/Quick_start.md

 3. Refresh [the metadata catalog](../learn/visualize_data/export_catalog/#ExportCatalog-AcceleratorToolkitapplications) for the newly configured workspace: `npm run refresh-md`.
 4. Update the `App.tsx`.
 Since we've switched to your own data, the reference to the insight in `App.tsx` is no longer valid.
-   Select a new insight to render from the catalog and update `App.tsx`:
+   Select a new visualization to render from the catalog and update `App.tsx`:
     ```diff
     -   <InsightView insight={Md.Insights.ProductCategoriesPieChart} showTitle />
     +   <InsightView insight={Md.Insights.<your-insight-id>} showTitle />